labiraus/k8s-quickstart/docs/troubleshooting.md

 > sudo service socat-startup start

+### KinD and WSL

+Trying to create a kind cluster from a windows installation of kind with docker running on wsl can result in the following error message:

+`ERROR: failed to create cluster: failed to generate kubeadm config content: failed to get kubernetes version from node: file should only be one line, got 0 lines`

+It is, however, possible to install kind directly on wsl and run the [setup/kind.sh] script from wsl

+> wsl

+> [ $(uname -m) = x86_64 ] && curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.20.0/kind-linux-amd64

+> chmod +x ./kind

+> sudo mv ./kind /usr/local/bin/kind

+> bash setup/kind.sh

 ## Deployment

 Deployment covers everything from when you have a kubernetes cluster online that you can communicate with `kubectl get pods` and covers anything that might go wrong with the initial setup script or skaffold deployment pipeline